digital-asset/daml/docs/source/app-dev/authorization.rst

   that must contain the ``"daml_ledger_api"`` scope

-Custom Daml claims access tokens
+Custom Daml Claims Access Tokens
 ================================

 This format represents the :ref:`rights <authorization-claims>` granted by the access token as custom claims in the JWT's payload, like so: